AlexYaroshenko/montblanc/README.md

 - The program will notify you if the session expires
 - You can add multiple chat IDs to receive notifications
 - The program sends notifications for startup, shutdown, and errors
+- The web interface updates in real-time as new checks are performed

 ## License